Colvin Central Plaza

-Colvin Central Plaza was a large strip mall in Albany, NY along Central Avenue, a major business and shopping area of the New York State Capital Region.
+Colvin Central Plaza was a large strip mall in Albany, New York, along Central Avenue, a major business and shopping area of the New York State Capital Region.
 For this area, it was significant as it was over 100000 sqft and was initially opened in 1981.
 It survived in this form for two decades.

 It was located at 42°41′04″N 73°47′35″W, near the Westgate Plaza.
 The property is now known as Capital Center and is the location of a Home Depot store.

 History

 The mall was developed by Bella Vista Development of Monroe County, Inc. (a real estate developer in Bowman, New York).

 The strip mall was opened in February 1981 with original tenants Price Chopper and Caldor.

 The mall was then turned over to the City of Albany Industrial Development Agency on September 28, 1991.
 Westmont 80 of Pittsburgh then purchased the property from IDA at a cost of $4.2 million.
 The property was mortgaged by Aetna Casualty and Surety Co. of Hartford, Connecticut.
-Aetna later sold the mortgage to Unum Insurance Co. of America Inc. of Portland, Maine.
+Aetna later sold the mortgage to Unum Insurance Co. of America, Inc. of Portland, Maine.

 Price Chopper closed in 1995, moving to Westgate Plaza, although it continued to pay rent for lease.

 Unum began foreclosure on the mall in September, 1996.

-For one week in November, 1996, J. Crew used the empty Price Chopper space for a reduced priced "warehouse sale."
+For one week in November 1996, J. Crew used the empty Price Chopper space for a reduced priced "warehouse sale."

 A foreclosure sale was held on January 10, 1997.
 As there were no bids for the property at that point, Unum took ownership.

-Caldor closed in March, 1998 In 1999, the Caldor store was demolished to make room for a new Grand Union store.
+Caldor closed in March 1998 In 1999, the Caldor store was demolished to make room for a new Grand Union store.
 Grand Union later opened a Mega Save store there, but closed it in 2001.

 On April 12, 1999, Columbia Development Cos.
 LLC purchased the property from Unum, at a cost of $3.995 million.
 The company created Columbia Colvin LLC to own the property.

-In 1999, Columbia Colvin LLC borrowed $6.88 million from CIBC Inc. of New York City to build a 65000 sqft Grand Union store on the property after demolishing the space formerly occupied by Caldor.
+In 1999, Columbia Colvin, LLC borrowed $6.88 million from CIBC, Inc. of New York City to build a 65000 sqft Grand Union store on the property after demolishing the space formerly occupied by Caldor.
 The new store was scheduled to open in 2000.

 In 2001, Home Depot purchased the plaza and began demolishing the structures, including the newer Grand Union store.

 Discount Carpet and Rainbow Rentals closed before September 21, 2001, due to demolition.